-In simple terms, we can think of this project as being organised around two questions:
+In simple terms, we can think of this project as being organised around two principal questions:

-- What are the roots causes of the improper use of force in security organisations? - How can we draw on this understanding of root causes to prevent the improper use of force in security organisations?
+- What are the roots causes of the use of torture in security organisations? - How can we draw on this understanding of root causes to prevent the use of torture in security organisations?

-Commencing with the first question, our research led us to conclude the causes of the improper use of force operate at a number of levels.
-Combined, these levels can be thought of as a 'system' that produces or creates risks of the improper use of force.
-Within this overall system are individual level factors: the structures and processes of security sector organisations; the characteristics and operation of the criminal justice system; cultural and community norms and attitudes; political factors and ideological factors.
+Commencing with the first question, our research led us to conclude the causes of torture operate at a number of levels.
+Combined, these levels can be thought of as a 'system' that produces or creates risks of the use of torture.
+Within this overall system are individual level factors: the structures and processes of security sector organisations; the characteristics and operation of the criminal justice system; cultural and community norms and attitudes; and political and ideological factors.
 The factors operating at different levels interact and in many ways reinforce each other.
 Our research identified some common patterns or generic root causes and risk factors but also found that the particular constellation of root causes will differ according to the particular context.

 The implication of these research findings for our second question has been, in the broadest terms, that to be effective, interventions cannot simply be aimed at reforming individuals.
-Given that our project was organised around the objective of building the capacity of security personnel to resist and prevent the improper use of force, this was an important finding.
-To effectively address the root causes of the improper use of force, the object of reform has to be the overall system or at least specific and strategically chosen parts of that system.
+Given that our project was organised around the objective of building the capacity of security personnel to resist and prevent the use of torture, this was an important finding.
+To effectively address the root causes of torture, the object of reform has to be the overall system or at least specific and strategically chosen parts of that system.
 What this means is that activities designed to build the capacity of individuals will be most effective if that capacity involves increasing their ability to bring about systematic change.

 In this project, we did not seek to bring about change at all levels of the system noted above.
-Our focus has been on the ways in which security organisations can be reformed so that they develop stronger resistance against the improper use of force and reduce risks of its occurring.
-Working through the capacity building lens, our approach has been to work with security personnel to support them to work out how to transform the system so that it does not normalise, incentivise, facilitate, permit or legitimise the improper use of force.
-How this project operationalised this general approach of building the capacity of security sector personnel to address and prevent the improper use of force by addressing risk factors in their own workplace is discussed in detail in Issues Paper 6: From Structural Analysis to Structural Intervention.
+Our focus has been on the ways in which security organisations can be reformed so that they develop stronger resistance against the use of torture and reduce risks of its occurring.

+Working through the capacity building lens, our approach has been to work with security personnel to support them to work out how to transform the system so that it does not normalise, incentivise, facilitate, permit or legitimise torture.
+How this project operationalised this general approach of building the capacity of security sector personnel to address and prevent the use of torture by addressing risk factors in their own workplace is discussed in detail in Issues Paper 6: From Structural Analysis to Structural Intervention.